wavellen/wavellen/README.md

 ![Fault Tolerance](https://img.shields.io/badge/Fault_Tolerance-302b63?style=for-the-badge&logoColor=white)
 ![API Security](https://img.shields.io/badge/API_Security-302b63?style=for-the-badge&logoColor=white)

----

 ## 〉 What I Think About

 > *"The interesting problems aren't in making things work.
 They're in making things work when something else stops working."*

 I spend a lot of time thinking about:
-- **How load changes behavior** — systems that look fine at 100 RPS reveal their true character at 10,000
+- **How load changes behavior**: systems that look fine at 100 RPS reveal their true character at 10,000
-- **Where queues break** — backpressure, poison messages, consumer lag, and what recovery looks like
+- **Where queues break**: backpressure, poison messages, consumer lag, and what recovery looks like
-- **The shape of failures** — cascading vs. isolated, silent vs. loud, recoverable vs. terminal
+- **The shape of failures**: cascading vs. isolated, silent vs. loud, recoverable vs. terminal
-- **Reliability as a design primitive** — not bolted on after the fact, but baked in from the first schema decision
+- **Reliability as a design primitive**: not bolted on after the fact, but baked in from the first schema decision

----

 <div align="center">